sfigg/commercialization-public/docset/customize/mdm/azure-active-directory-integration-with-mdm.md

 Once a user has an Azure AD account added to Windows 10 and enrolled in MDM, the enrollment can be manages through **Settings** &gt; **Accounts** &gt; **Work access**.
 Device management of either Azure AD Join for corporate scenarios or BYOD scenarios are similar.

-> [!Note]  Users cannot remove the device enrollment through the **Work access** user interface because management is tied to the Azure AD or work account.
+> **Note**  Users cannot remove the device enrollment through the **Work access** user interface because management is tied to the Azure AD or work account.

 ### MDM endpoints involved in Azure AD integrated enrollment

 Azure AD MDM enrollment is a two-step process: